-If you’re looking for an easy way to boost your greens intake, consider Ensō Supergreens powder.
-This blend contains over 20 superfoods that are loaded with vitamins and nutrients to improve your overall health and help you get a good night’s sleep.
+If you’re looking for an easy way to boost your greens intake, consider trying a greens powder like Live it Up Super Greens.
+This blend contains over 20 superfoods that are loaded with vitamins and nutrients, such as B vitamins, calcium, potassium, and iron, to support your overall health and help you get a good night’s sleep.

 4. Skip the Afternoon Coffee